 - The vehicle must be completely in the target lane no later than 5 seconds AFTER crossing the lane marking (otherwise abort and return to the old lane).

-In order to use the system reasonably well, the following points should be considered:
+To use the system reasonably well, the following points should be considered:

 - If a vehicle is driving at the same distance and at the same speed in the target lane, the gap must be large for lane changing to work.
-This also depends on your own speed.
+This also depends on your speed.

 - Immediate confirmation by turning the steering wheel slightly after setting the turn signal is always necessary.